Different Types of Physiotherapy

 People who suffer (or have suffered from) from asthma, chronic bronchitis, pneumonia, emphysema, heart attack, hypertension or other conditions affecting the heart and lungs will benefit from this type of physiotherapy.
 If you’ve had heart or lung surgery, physiotherapy will also be able to assist you in your rehabilitation.

-Neurological physiotherapy targets disorders affecting the nervous system including head injuries, stroke, spinal cord damage, sciatica, aneurysm, multiple sclerosis, Parkinson’s disease and neurological balance issues signalled by vertigo.
+Neurological physiotherapy targets disorders affecting the brain and nervous system, including head injuries, stroke, spinal cord damage, aneurysm, multiple sclerosis, Parkinson’s disease and Cerebral Palsy for example.
+It also helps to treat neurological balance issues that can arise due to conditions such as vertigo.

 Our range of physiotherapy treatments (provided in the clinic or during a home visit) includes: